 I followed her to the hospital without hesitation.
 Or, rather, I took her to the hospital.

 The fracture, according to the x-ray, turned out to be a slight one.
 It was a crack in the fibula.
 The orthopaedist, after putting his foot in plaster, assured Denisse that the bone will be completely welded in no more than three weeks, provided that she complies with the medical prescriptions.

 I was with her, in Solden, caring about her and being as protective as possible.
-I stayed next to Denisse, in the hospital, for two days, until her parents came to pick her up, actually, to take us, by car to the airport.
+I stayed next to Denisse, in the hospital, for two days, until her parents came to pick her up, actually, to take us, by personal car.

 In the night between the two days in the hospital, I slept in a chair.

-I left Denisse in Dubai, I went to Salzburg, my hometown, and then I turned to her and without much ceremony, we got engaged, as we established in the hospital.
+I left Denisse in Vienna, I went to Salzburg, my hometown, and then I turned to her and without much ceremony, we got engaged, as we established in the hospital.

 Her parents completely agreed with Denise's decision, even though she had only known me for three weeks; so much had passed since I had found her on top of the mountain.
 To these decent people, I was a hero.

-My decision left my parents perfectly cold, as an initiative of mine leaves them.
+My decision left my parents perfectly cold, as any initiative of mine leaves them.
 They are literally indifferent to what their only son is doing.
-As long as I taking care of myself and I do not commit reprehensible deeds, they remain calm.
+As long as I take care of myself and I do not commit reprehensible deeds, they remain calm.